curran/d3-component/README.md

 [![](https://imgs.xkcd.com/comics/standards.png)](https://xkcd.com/927/)

 This is an attempt to express a baseline API structure for interactive data visualizations.
+The main purpose for this is to enable **interoperability** between reusable visualization components.

 In addition to an API specification, this project aims to provide: